 To create the gorgeous skin we see here, James started by massaging models’ skin with NARSSkin products.
 He used minimal amount of Sheer Glow Foundation to even out skin and Radiant Creamy Concealer only on problem areas.
 To keep the look dewy, he only set the center of the face with very little Loose Powder.

 For the gorgeous statement lip, James used Hyde Park and Yu Satin Lip Pencils.
-He started with the deeper color (Hyde Park) on the center then used his finger (or a lip brush) to smooth out the color to the edges before adding a bit of loose powder.
+He started with the deeper color (Hyde Park) on the center then used his finger (or a lip brush) to smooth out the color to the edges before adding a bit of Light Reflecting Loose Setting Powder.
 Next, he did the same thing with Yu, the brighter color, on top before adding another coat of Hyde Park over it.
 He finished by blending everything with his fingers for a stained look.

 On the fingers, models were given coats of essie A list, a red that went with every single red that appeared in the collection.
 The toes were kept simple with two coats of essie Sugar Daddy for a clean and fresh look.